cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 node2$ ./<b>run</b> --app-id <span style="color:green">getting-started-app-id</span>
 </pre>

-Refresh the web interface of `hello_components` component.
-You will notice that the C component is detected and used by the HC component even it was deployed in a separate remote node.
+Refresh the web interface.
+You will notice that the C component is detected and used by the HC component even if it was deployed in a separate remote node.

 <hr/>

-## <a name="step3">STEP 3
+## <a name="step3">Using heterogeneous components (Java and Python)

-All the components used until now are implemented in Python (using [iPOPO component-based framework]({{ site.baseurl }}/docs/1.x/components)).
-We will extend our application by introducing a new component that implements the HELLO service in Java (component_D).
+All the components used until now are implemented in Python.
+We will extend our application by introducing a new component that implements the HELLO SERVICE in Java (D_component).

  * Stop the running nodes of the previous step (use the command `quit`).
- * Donwload the bundle (jar file) containing the implementation of the D component.
+ * Donwload the bundle (jar file) containing the implementation code of the D component.

 <a id="download_hello_demo_java_snapshot" href="#" class="btn btn-success">Download Hello Java Bundle</a>

 <br/>

  * Put the extracted `jar` file into `node2/repo` directory.
- * Update the `composition.js` file located on `node1/conf` to add this new component D. It should be instantiated on `node2`.
+ * Update the `composition.js` file located on `node1/conf` to add this new D component.
+It should be instantiated on `node2`.

 {% highlight json %}
 {